Reykjavik Konsulat Hotel

 Nordic climate - May, June and July are the driest months of the year.
 Mid-June to August is high season, but most highland tours don’t operate until July because of snow.
 At other times, many tourist facilities outside Reykjavík are closed.
 From September through March, the night is dark enough to see the Aurora Borealis.

-The Reykjavik Konsulat Hotel is a luxury boutique hotel located in the heart of the city center.
+The Reykjavik Konsulat Hotel is a luxury boutique hotel located in the heart of the city centre.
 This classic hotel offers spacious rooms, a gourmet restaurant and a relaxing spa, offering the ideal base from which to explore Iceland.

 The Reykjavik Konsulat Hotel was once a 1900s department store and, following a thoughtful renovation, the hotel's architecture now combines modern amenities with a nod to its history.
 The hotel boasts a fantastic location at the heart of the city, and is just a short walk from the Harpa Concert Hall, the Icelandic Parliament and the main shopping street, Laugavegur, making this the perfect base for exploring Reykjavik.

 Each of the 50 rooms at the Reykjavik Konsulat Hotel is unique and all offer classic stylish décor and spacious interiors.
-Black and white historical photography bring character to the rooms and corridors, and the cosy neutral colors make each room feel inviting.
+Black and white historical photography bring character to the rooms and corridors, and the cosy neutral colours make each room feel inviting.
 The Reykjavik Konsulat Hotel also offers an eclectic and comfortable lounge that welcomes you at the end of your days exploring the city and surrounding countryside.

 For dining, the Konsulat Hotel's Gott Restaurant is a fantastic option.
 Family owned and operated, Gott Restaurant's famous chefs serve up creative Icelandic dishes that highlight locally-sourced ingredients, making this restaurant popular with guest and locals alike.

 The wellness spa at the Reykajvik Konsulat Hotel is the ideal place to unwind at the end of your day, offering a sauna, Jacuzzi and relaxation room.
-The hotel also has a 24-hour fitness center that is accessible for all guests.
+The hotel also has a 24-hour fitness centre that is accessible for all guests.